Italian Pasta Tariff 2026: The 107% Anti-Dumping Scare vs. Reality What Shoppers Need to Know

 Lesson 1: Preliminary Tariffs Are Not Final Tariffs

 When you see a scary headline about a new tariff, it's almost always describing a preliminary or proposed rate.
-These go through review periods, diplomatic negotiations, and often significant revisions before becoming final.
-Don't panic-buy based on preliminary rates.
+These go through review periods, diplomatic negotiations, and often significant revisions.
+The final number is usually different from the headline number.

 Lesson 2: The Baseline Tariff Still Matters